Dynatrace/Dynatrace-AppMon-Docker/README.md

 - a `run.sh` which runs a container from an image via `docker run`

 Please take a look at each for more information.

+## How to Monitor your Dockerized Applications?

+The `Dynatrace-Docker-Examples` directory contains a growing number examples and best practices on how to monitor your Dockerized application with Dynatrace.

 ## License